muhammedkhaled95/Matering-Embedded-Systems-Diploma/README.md

 # Matering-Embedded-Systems-Diploma
-This is my journey learning embeddes software development
+This is my journey learning embedded software development